-- the Board confident in the Trust's capacity to meet these risks and can demonstrate that to Members? - 7.
+- 5. Is financial oversight sound?
+Are there significant financial risks facing SMART in terms of overall viability, the viability of individual schools, or other financial risks of which the Members should be aware? - 6.
+Are there significant risks to standards and outcomes for children facing SMART overall, or within individual schools? (including but not exclusively schools at risk of an Ofsted RI or Category judgement) Is the Board confident in the Trust's capacity to meet these risks and can demonstrate that to Members? - 7.
 Does the Board operate a robust and effective compliance system which assures Members that the Board is meeting its financial, statutory and legal obligations? - 8.
 Does the Board have the capacity in terms of numbers and skills to meet current and future challenges i.e. are the right people around the table and are there any skills gaps? - 9.
 How well does the Trust Board know the schools in SMART and whether the needs of the schools are being met?
 What evidence is there for this from current performance? - 10.
 Has the Trust Board reviewed its own performance and have Members been informed of the outcome? - 11.
 Are there robust plans for the future? - 12.
-Are there significant reputational risks to the Trust and how engaged are stakeholders and is this reflected in the reputation of SMART?
+Are there significant reputational risks to the Trust, how engaged are stakeholders and is this reflected in the reputation of SMART?

-In answering these questions, the sources of information available to us will be:
+In answering these questions, the sources of information available to us are:

-- Original Articles of Association and subsequent agreed changes - The SMART original development plan and subsequent changes - SMART Strategic Plan and updates - Trust Board Minutes - Relevant sub committee minutes e.g. Resources, Learning, People etc - Annual Report and Accounts from audit - Non-identifiable aggregated Trust Board Skills Audit - Any documents on the review of the Trust Board's activities and capability - In this instance, a survey conducted amongst various related groupings
+- Original Articles of Association and subsequent agreed changes - The SMART original development plan and subsequent changes - SMART Strategic Plan and updates - Trust Board Minutes - Relevant sub committee minutes e.g. Resources, Learning, People etc. - Annual Report and Accounts from audit - Non-identifiable aggregated Trust Board Skills Audit - Any documents on the review of the Trust Board's activities and capability